Killing of Keith and Nolven Absalon: Victims

-Keith Absalon, one of the victims of the blast, is a Filipino footballer who has played for the Philippine national team which participated in the 2018 AFF U-19 Youth Championship in Indonesia.
+Keith Absalon, one of the victims of the blast, is a Filipino footballer who has played for the Philippines national under-19 team which participated in the 2018 AFF U-19 Youth Championship in Indonesia.
 A midfielder, he was also a player of Malaya FC and the Far Eastern University (FEU) varsity football team.
 He was named as Most Valuable player for FEU in the junior division in UAAP Season 78. he was a starter for the senior team in UAAP Season 82 which was halted due to the COVID-19 pandemic.
 He was also a recipient of the Super Kid Award which was conferred by the Philippine Olympic Committee in 2017.

-Keith's cousin Nolven Absalon also died from the blast while the latter's 16-year old son sustained injuries.
+Keith's cousin Nolven Absalon, then a labor leader of Sentro ng mga Nagkakaisa at Progresibong Manggagawa (SENTRO), also died from the blast while his 16-year old son sustained injuries.
 The two Absalons who died were laid to rest at the Nursery Cemetery in Masbate City on June 13, 2021.